 With Form 8962, you are reconciling the tax credit you are entitled to with any advance credit payments (or subsidies) for the tax year.
-Generally, to be eligible for the PTC, you or a family member must have been enrolled in a health insurance program through the marketplace for at least one month in the tax year, and your household cannot exceed four times the poverty level for your family size.
 The size of your tax credit depends on the cost of available health insurance, your family size, where you live and your address.
 A financial advisor can help you optimize a tax strategy for your financial needs and goals.
 Read on for more essential information about Form 8962.

 Not everyone can file Form 8962 and claim the PTC.
 Only those who have health insurance through the Affordable Care Act Health Insurance Marketplace (also known as the exchange) are eligible to use Form 8962, and not everyone who has marketplace coverage can qualify.
 If you used healthcare.gov or your state’s health insurance exchange to get coverage, you may qualify.